qmk/qmk_firmware/keyboards/eek/keymaps/ledtest/readme.md

-# The default keymap for eek!
+# This is a modified version of the default keymap that's set up to test the LEDs easily.